Our 5 Best Walking Trousers for DofE

 Cargo Trousers – £35

-We find that mens work trousers are actually some of the best Walking Trousers for DofE.
+We find that work trousers are actually some of the best Walking Trousers for DofE.
 And they come in a much wider variety of sizes and lengths than standard ‘outdoor gear store’ walking trousers.

 I spotted these really practical work trousers at engelbert strauss (no, I’d never heard of them either – but I now love them.
 This is no make-it-cheap outfit on the high street.
 Oh no. This is a fourth generation German family firm, which is Europe’s leading manufacturer of workwear.
 Cutting-edge technologies, state-of-the-art manufacturing, and in-house craftsmanship means apparel that really works.
 Like I said – I love!).
 The cargo trousers have ‘two very spacious side pockets, two large functional thigh pockets, mobile phone pocket and tool compartment all with flap and Velcro fastening.
 The elasticated waistband ensures a comfortable fit without restricting movement.
 Metal fly zip and waist adjustment button.’

 But actually?
 Our teens (boys AND girl) much prefer hiking in running tights – and they’ve converted me too.
 They really are the best Walking Trousers for DofE.
-There’s zero restriction of movement which you can get with sturdier trousers, they dry almost instantly, they’re super-cheap and you can always layer up with your waterproofs in really chilly weather.
+There’s zero restriction of movement which you can get with sturdier trousers, they dry almost instantly, and you can always layer up with your waterproofs in really chilly weather.

+But also keep an eye on your local supermarket’s clothing section: ASDA’s sportswear leggings are a steal at £12.50.
 They don’t come with any kind of practical pockets, they’ll not provide much protection against a biting East wind… but in the warmer months they are the most comfortable thing to hike in that I’ve found.

 Pin it for later!